zeek/spicy-course/src/error_recovery.md

-Instead of altogether aborting parsing we would like to gracefully recover from parse errors, i.e., when the parser encounters a parse error we would like skip input until when can parse again.
+Instead of altogether aborting parsing we would like to gracefully recover from parse errors, i.e., when the parser encounters a parse error we would like skip input until it can parse again.

 Spicy includes [support for expressing such recovery](https://docs.zeek.org/projects/spicy/en/latest/programming/parsing.html#error-recovery)